-Criterion 3.a: Ensure a daylight factor greater than 3% (or at least 2%) within the care receiver's room.
+Criteria 3.a: Ensure a daylight factor greater than 3% (or at least 2%) within the care receiver's room.

-The percentage of daylight factor is calculated by adding to the model input data the geographical location of the project, the height of the patient's bedroom, the position, the size of the openings, the type of glass, and the chromatic characteristics of the internal cladding surfaces.
-The calculation is performed through available open-source tools.
+The percentage of daylight factor is calculated by adding to the model's input data the geographical location of the project, the height of the patient's bedroom, the position, the size of the openings, the type of glass, and the chromatic characteristics of the internal cladding surfaces.
+In this case, the calculation was done through Ladybug (Sadeghipour Roudsari & Pak, 2013), an open-source tool available and usable through the visual programming language (VPL) Grasshopper (Figure 4 -part b).

-Criterion 3.b: Guarantee the possibility for the care receiver to view out of the window from the bed.
+Criteria 3.b: Guarantee the possibility for the care receiver to view out of the window from the bed.

-To measure the performance against this requirement, we referenced an analysis of the isovists property defined as the area (or volume) of space visible from a given point in space (Benedikt, 1979).
-These represent a measurement of a spatial quality also taken from the Space Syntax methodology (Hillier & Hanson, 1984) for the objective measure of the visibility among each observation points.
-According to this methodology, several studies have proposed tools for configurational analyses (including the isovists analysis) implemented within VLP applications for CAD environments.
+To measure the performance against this requirement, we referenced an analysis of the isovists property, defined as the area (or volume) of space visible from a given point in space (Benedikt, 1979).
+These represent a measurement of a spatial quality also taken from the Space Syntax methodology (Hillier & Hanson, 1984) for the objective measure of the visibility among each observation point.
+According to this methodology, several studies have proposed tools for configurational analyses (including the Isovists analysis) implemented within VLP applications for BIM environments.
 In this case, the parameter that describes the response to the quality criterion is the angle of the horizontal view that encloses the visual rays that intersect the window.
 A more sophisticated analysis could be implemented through better structured open-source tools to verify compliance with daylight availability requirements and "view out" quality, such as the one proposed by Brembilla et al. (2021).

-Figure 4.(a): 2D Isovists analysis; (b) Daylight factor calculation.
+Figure 4.(a): 2D Isovists analysis; (b) daylight factor calculation.